dannywillems/docker-ocsigen-start/README.md

   docker run -it -v /srv/docker/ocsigen-start/workspace:/home/opam/workspace dannywillems/docker-ocsigen-start
   ```

-* Such as said previously, cordova, node js and android sdk are not installed
+* Such as said previously, Cordova, NodeJS and Android SDK are not installed
   to let you the choice to use your existing installation.
-  **Don't forget to add npm packages repository to the container path as well
+  **Don't forget to add NPM packages repository to the container path as well
-  as android_home variable.**
+  as `android_home` variable.**

   ### Start a new eliom mobile application